musluogluu/geant4-neutron-sim3/README.md

 ## Objective

-This experiment is planned to be performed during the CERN Beamline for Schools (BL4S) 2024 program, aiming to observe neutron production and its energy-angular distribution via spallation.
+This experiment is planned to be performed during the CERN Beamline for Schools (BL4S) 2024 program by PhysiCAL team, aiming to observe neutron production and its energy-angular distribution via spallation.

 ---